Interflug: Legacy

 Following the liquidation, a group of former Interflug employees acquired five of the company's Ilyushin Il-18 airliners and set up Il-18 Air Cargo, which soon became known as Berline, operating chartered cargo and leisure flights out of Schönefeld Airport.
+The company went bankrupt and ceased operations in 1994.

-The three Airbus A310 purchased by Interflug in 1988 were handed over by Treuhandanstalt to the Federal Republic of Germany and became part of the German Air Force, used for VIP transport of high-ranking politicians like the German president or chancellor.
+The three Airbus A310 purchased by Interflug in 1988 were handed over by the Treuhandanstalt to the Federal Republic of Germany and became part of the German Air Force, used for VIP transport of high-ranking politicians like the German president or chancellor.

 Several former Interflug aircraft have been preserved in different places in Germany.

 Route network

 As the national airline of East Germany from 1963 to 1991, Interflug operated scheduled passenger flights to the following destinations.